Appraisal Institute Standards of Valuation Practice

 State certification as an appraiser is mandatory if an appraiser performs appraisal services for federally related transactions, which are real estate related financial transactions that are regulated by one or more of the federal bank regulatory agencies (Federal Deposit Insurance Corporation, Federal Reserve, the Office of the Comptroller of the Currency, National Credit Union Administration, or the Consumer Financial Protection Bureau).

 In many states, a person who does not wish to provide real estate appraisal services for any FRT, including for such purposes as litigation, tax, financial reporting, etc. may voluntarily obtain, but is not required to obtain, a state appraiser certification.

-However, once a person is state licensed or certified, any work or service performed by that person (including non-federally related real estate appraisals) must be performed in accordance with USPAP, and is subject to regulation and oversight by the state appraiser regulatory agency.
+However, in most states, once a person is state licensed or certified any work or service performed by that person (including non-federally related real estate appraisals) must be performed in accordance with USPAP, and is subject to regulation and oversight by the state appraiser regulatory agency.
 Compliance with USPAP is not required by a person who is performing real estate appraisal services but is not a state certified appraiser.

 What would this legislation do?

 This legislation will allow a state certified appraiser to perform an appraisal in accordance with standards of valuation practice that have been submitted to, and approved, by the agency for use when performing appraisal services for any non-federally related purpose.

 A licensee wishing to perform non-federally-related real estate related appraisal activity must state within the body of the appraisal report the standards of valuation practice utilized in the development and reporting of the appraisal.

 What won’t this legislation do?

 This legislation will not: